drc-cs/FALL24-CS326/lectures/L06_data_preprocessing/slides.md

 3. Data Preprocessing
 4. Data Modeling
 5. Data Interpretation
-6. Data Action

-You should have **one group member and one slide per topic**.
+You should have **one slide per topic**.
 Everyone needs to speak.
 You will each be graded on your ability to communicate your domain of the project effectively and concisely.
 Your team will have this presentation on 10.31 or 11.05.

 <!--s-->